 Teen Advice on Life Skills

 Teen years can be very exciting.
 It’s a time of growing, learning, experimenting and becoming an adult.
-If everything goes well and teen advice is sound - and followed - the transition into adulthood is smooth.
+If everything goes well and teen advice is sound and accepted, the transition into adulthood is smooth.
 Sometimes, however,

 teen advice on basic life skills

-is not as sound as it could be.
-And even when the advice is sound, it is the teen who ultimately decides whether or not he or she will accept it.
+skills is not as sound as it could be.
+And even when the advice is sound, the teen must ultimately decide whether or not he or she will accept it.

-This may sound like the teen has power.
-To teens, however, saying no to advice – or authority – may represent the only way they can show a sense of control.
-Everyone, including teens, needs to feel they have some control over their environment.
-With no sense of control, we can feel trapped.
+It may appear that teenagers have power because they make the final decision as to whether or not they will accept advice.
+But in reality, teens often feel that saying no to advice – or authority – is the only way they can show a sense of control.
+Everyone needs to feel they have some control over their environment.
+With no sense of control, anyone can feel trapped.

-Unfortunately, many teens feel they are overly supervised and constantly criticized at home, school and work.
-As mentioned earlier, one reaction can be to reject authority as a sign of control.
-Another can be to turn these situations inward.
+Many times, teens feel they are overly supervised and constantly criticized at home, school and work.
+As mentioned earlier, one reaction might be to reject authority as a sign of control.
+Another would be to turn these situations inward.
 What’s wrong with me?
 Why do I need so much supervision?
 Why do I keep doing things wrong?
 In either case, the result can be low teen self esteem.

-Luckily, teen help is available.
-Help that teens should consider suggestions – not rules – for building a better future.
-Each teen can then evaluate the advice and adapt relevant information to fit individual needs and situations.
-(If the material makes sense, it will be adapted.)
+Luckily, help is available.
+Teen advice, such as that offered on this website, should be considered suggestions – not rules – for building a better future.
+Teens should evaluate the information and adapt relevant information to fit individual needs and situations.
+If the material makes sense, it will be adapted.

 Self esteem